 - Sun Exposure: Full sun, but can tolerate some shade

-- When it's in Trouble: Loses its leaf color due to poorly drained soil or overwatering
+- Signs of a Problem: Loses its leaf color due to poorly draining soil or overwatering

-- When it's Thriving: Large, green leaves with ample tall, reddish stalks
+- Signs of a Healthy Plant: Large, green leaves with ample tall, reddish stalks

 Starting Rhubarb From Seed